xullnn/ls_pull_over_push/180/answers.md

 ALTER TABLE table_name ADD FOREIGN KEY (book_id) REFERENCES books(id);
 ```

-79. Does a foreign key constraint prevent NULL values from being stored in a column?What about primary key column
+79. Does a foreign key constraint prevent NULL values from being stored in a column?
+What about primary key column?

 No, foreign key will not prevent `NULL`.
 But a primary key constraint will impose both `UNIQUE` AND `NOT NULL`.